George M. Prince

 “The Synectics Process involves making the strange familiar and the familiar strange.”

 - William J.J.
-Gordon, Co-Founder of Synectics
+Gordon, Founder of Synectics

 The year the book was published, Bill Gordon and his colleagues George Prince, Dick Sperry and Carl Marden set up a new company called Synectics Inc. to focus on the discoveries they had been making about the innovation process as they worked together at ADL.
-Bill Gordon left Synectics in the early 60′s to explore the application of Synectics to education and founded the Synectics Education Institute.
+Bill Gordon left Synectics in the early 60′s to explore the application of Synectics to education and founded the Synectics Education Systems.
 Bill dedicated his time to focus on creativity and education and also contributed to many periodicals, including the Harvard Business Review and Philosophical Review; he also wrote fiction for The New Yorker.

 In 1965, Fortune magazine featured an article on Bill Gordon and Synectics.
 Al Capp, the creator of Li’l Abner, was a close friend of Bill Gordon, and (as the article below indicates) was asked to evoke the spirit of a Synectics Invention session.